Orokh/data_engineer_notes/gcp/etl/dataproc.md

 - Apache #spark implementation
 - Full [[hadoop]].
-- Use case: Lift and shift de solutions on prem.
-Pas de nouveau jobs
+- Use case: Lift and shift of on-prem solutions.
+Not recommended to create new jobs with this service.
 - Cost effective (variable clusters)
 	- Use of preemptible instances
 - Fast and scalable (autoscaling)